Uber announced a new ride type that allows minors to take an Uber ride without being accompanied by an adult.

 Teens must do a mandatory safety training that teaches them how to use the app, the special features of the teen account, and how they can use built-in safety features to stay safe.

-Minors can’t request rides, and minors can’t ride alone in an Uber even if a parent or guardian says that they requested the ride.
+Minors can’t request rides without an authorized profile, and minors can’t ride alone in an Uber even if a parent or guardian says that they requested the ride.

 Drivers can cancel a ride if they believe the rider is an unaccompanied minor.